ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 **Pros:**

-- small memory footprint and fast data update time because formatting function is called on-demand
+- Small memory footprint and fast data update time because formatting function is called on-demand
-- powerful; clients can format data however they want, including via browser APIs which are i18n-friendly
+- Powerful; clients can format data however they want, including via browser APIs which are i18n-friendly

 **Cons:**

-- possible reduced scroll performance because formatting function is called on-demand
+- Possible reduced scroll performance because formatting function is called on-demand
-- requires JS code to do formatting which is less convenient in frameworks like Blazor
+- Requires JS code to do formatting which is less convenient in frameworks like Blazor
+- Potential cross-app inconsistency if formatting code isn't shared

 **Implementation Cost:**